chickensouple/chickensouple.github.io/content/posts/circlecircleintersection/index.md

 <div id="loaded-widget-div">

 This widget allows you to change and execute the python code shown in the previous section.
-You can click around the plot to change the location of the smaller circle.
-The output of the code above will be displayed as text at the bottom of the plot.
-Note that the visualization of the intersection area is unaffected by the code above.
+They python code allows you to change the intersection area calculation (the output is displayed in text at the bottom of the plot) as well as the circle radiuses.
+You can click around the plot to change the location of the blue circle.
+Note that the visualization of the red intersection area will be unaffected by the code above.
 To change the code, simply type in the code textbox, and press the submit button under it.
 </div>